Peter Falzon Joins Ripple Science as President and CEO

 About U-M Tech Transfer

 The University of Michigan spends over $1.4 billion per year on its wide-ranging research initiatives, making it one of the largest, most successful academic research institutions in the world.
 U-M Tech Transfer works to transfer the resulting research discoveries to business and venture partners, resulting in the launch of 21 new companies and the signing of over 180 new licenses last year alone.
-These activities have led to the launch of over 100 new start-up companies since 2000, including May Mobility, Compendia Biosciences and Arbor Networks, and the adoption of several world-changing technologies, such as the FluMist® inhalable flu vaccine and the IntraLase® LASIK eye surgery system.
-More on U-M Tech Transfer, including a up-to-date list of technologies available for commercialization, can be found atthe U-M Tech Transfer website.
+These activities have led to the launch of over 100 new start-up companies since 2000, including May Mobility, Compendia Biosciences, and Arbor Networks, and the adoption of several world-changing technologies, such as the FluMist® inhalable flu vaccine and the IntraLase® LASIK eye surgery system.
+More on U-M Tech Transfer, including an up-to-date list of technologies available for commercialization, can be found atthe U-M Tech Transfer website.